matt-cocker/nlp-topic-modelling/README.md

 ## Data Loading Note

+The original dataset used in this project is proprietary and protected by a non-disclosure agreement (NDA), and therefore cannot be shared.

+To respect this confidentiality:
+- Data loading steps have been disabled or replaced with placeholders
+- All outputs shown are from a secure, internal dataset
+- The code structure remains functional and adaptable for public datasets

 To avoid code duplication across notebooks, core data cleaning and EDA were completed in the BERTopic notebook.
 The processed review data is loaded into the Gensim LDA notebook using `.pkl` files saved from that initial step.
 This is due to constraints with Gensim compatibility.

 ---